Skip to main content

 indieGiant is a Turkish indie studio.
 Farm to Table launched May 9.
 The concept: farming simulation and restaurant management on one island lot.
 You grow the crops, raise the animals, and serve the customers on the same property, as a connected loop rather than two separate game modes.

-92% positive reviews on 65 reviews.
-That positive signal is real, but 65 reviews means roughly 650–1,300 players have touched the game in its first two days.
-It's meaningful early data, not an established track record. indieGiant estimates the current EA build at 30–40 hours — that's a specific number, and they committed to it in the store description, which is rarer than you'd think.
+92% positive reviews on 280+ reviews.
+That positive signal has held up as the review base has grown since the May 9 launch.
+It's meaningful early data, not an established track record. indieGiant estimates the current EA build at 30-40 hours: that's a specific number, and they committed to it in the store description, which is rarer than you'd think.

 One important caveat: co-op is listed as "contingent on player support" in the roadmap.
 That means it's not coming unless the player base grows enough to justify the development cost.
 If multiplayer is the reason you're interested, wait for a clearer signal.
 Full 1.0 is expected in 6-12 months, with additional biomes, recipes, and staff options on the roadmap.